Table of Contents

 - Layoff rates appear to be increasing, with job cuts hitting their highest year-to-date level (excluding 2020) since 2009.

-- Executive-level role tenures are shrinking to an average of only 4.9 years, with those decreasing 20% between 2013-2022.
+- Executive-level tenure has shrunk to an average of 4.9 years, down 20% from 2013 to 2022.

 The upshot is that being prepared to look for a new opportunity is a continuous imperative, and waiting until a job is lost can add months to a job search.
 That is where effective professional networking strategies fit into career planning considerations.